andywer/postguard/README.md

 <h1 align="center">pg-lint</h1>

 <p align="center">
-Validate SQL queries in JavaScript and TypeScript code against your schema at build time (!) 🚀
+  <b>Validate SQL queries in JavaScript and TypeScript code against your schema at build time 🚀</b>
 </p>

 <br />

-Built on the [Babel](https://babeljs.io/) and [TypeScript](http://www.typescriptlang.org/) stack.
-Uses [`pg-query-parser`](npmjs.com/package/pg-query-parser), which is built on `libpg_query`, the real-deal Postgres query parser implementation.

-Use it with [sqldb](https://github.com/andywer/sqldb) template strings.
-Its tagged template strings some sugar to write short, explicit SQL queries for even complex tables.

-When validating TypeScript code, pg-lint will fire up the TypeScript compiler to infer and validate the types of sqldb's `spread*()` arguments.
-So you have **SQL queries that are type-checked against your code** 😱😱😱
+Parses source files with [Babel](https://babeljs.io/).
+Will additionally fire up the [TypeScript](http://www.typescriptlang.org/) compiler to infer and validate the types of template expressions for TypeScript source files.
+So you get **SQL queries that are type-checked against your code** 😱😱

-Why not just stick to an ORM?
-Because ORMs are a foot gun.
-Read more about it [here](https://medium.com/ameykpatil/why-orm-shouldnt-be-your-best-bet-fffb66314b1b) and [here](https://blog.logrocket.com/why-you-should-avoid-orms-with-examples-in-node-js-e0baab73fa5), for instance.
+Use with [sqldb](https://github.com/andywer/sqldb).
+It provides SQL tagged template strings, auto-escapes dynamic expressions to prevent SQL injections and comes with some syntactic sugar to write short, explicit SQL queries.

+Parses SQL queries with [`pg-query-parser`](npmjs.com/package/pg-query-parser).
+It is built on `libpg_query`, the actual Postgres query parser implementation.

 ## Usage